umami-hep/salt/docs/training.md

 **Worker counts**

-If you have exclusive access to your machine, and you run with Just-In-Time graphs, you should set `num_workers` equal to the number of CPUs on your machine.
+If you have exclusive access to your machine, you should set `num_workers` equal to the number of CPUs on your machine.

 **Moving data closer to the GPU**